linushuan/TWCA-auto-register/README.md

 Wait for next test.
 ## setup
 ### python
+ maybe python3.12 or higher version.
 ### need to install
 - time
 - tkinter
 - selenium
  How to install these?
  Ask chatGPT or other AI. :)
 ### driver
  You need a chromedriver.
 If you have any problems, ask chatGPT or other AI. :)
 ## feature
 ### input